weikailin/cs3120-toc/0-syllabus.md

 to it.
 We are also working to setup channel for asking questions anonymously, and will provide more details on this soon.

-Although Discord enables "real time" communication, you should not expect instant answers to questions there, but should expect a response within 24 hours.
+Although Discord enables "realt ime" communication, you should not expect instant answers to questions there, but should expect a response within 24 hours.